 How many students are in a typical LL.M. class?

-- In a typical academic year, the LL.M. class will include between 15 and 25 students.
-This size fosters LL.M.s students’ interactions with University of Georgia School of Law faculty and with J.D. students.
+- The LL.M. class typically is between 15 and 25 students – a size that fosters LL.M. students’ interactions with University of Georgia School of Law faculty and with J.D. students.

 How can I pay my tuition and fees?